-• Never let brake fluid contact your eyes because brake fluid can be harmful to your eyes.
+- Never let brake fluid contact your eyes because brake fluid can be harmful to your eyes.
 If brake fluid gets in your eyes, immediately flush them thoroughly with clean water.
-For safety, when performing this work, wearing eye protection is advisable.

-• Brake fluid absorbs moisture from the air.
-Any absorbed moisture can cause a dangerous loss of braking performance.

-• If the vehicle requires frequent refilling, there may be a leak.
+For safety, when performing this work, wearing eye protection is advisable. - Brake fluid absorbs moisture from the air.
+Any absorbed moisture can cause a dangerous loss of braking performance. - If the vehicle requires frequent refilling, there may be a leak.
 If you suspect a problem, have the vehicle checked at your SUBARU dealer.

+• Never use different brands of brake fluid together.
+Also, avoid mixing DOT 3 and DOT 4 brake fluids even if they are of the same brand.

-- Never use different brands of brake fluid together. - When adding brake fluid, be careful not to allow any dirt into the reservoir. - · Never splash the brake fluid over painted surfaces or rubber parts.
-Alcohol contained in the brake fluid may damage them.
+- When adding brake fluid, be careful not to allow any dirt into the reservoir. - Never splash the brake fluid over painted surfaces or rubber parts.
+Alcohol contained in the brake fluid may damage them. - Be careful not to spill brake fluid when adding it.
+If brake fluid touches the exhaust pipe, it may cause a bad smell, smoke, and/or a fire.
+If brake fluid gets on the exhaust pipe, be sure to wipe it off.